alexrudall/rails-ai-book/README.md

 npm run dev
 ```

-Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
+Finally, open [http://localhost:3000](http://localhost:3000) in your browser to view the book.

-## Customizing

-You can start editing this template by modifying the files in the `/src` folder.
-The site will auto-update as you edit these files.

 ## Global search